 - Stay away from the equipment when preparing cables to prevent cable scraps from entering the equipment.
-Cable scraps may cause sparks and result in personal injury and equipment damage. - When routing PV cables, the positive and negative PV string cables should be routed in different pipes to prevent cable damage and short circuits caused by improper operations during construction.
+Cable scraps may cause sparks and result in personal injury and equipment damage. - When routing PV cables, it is recommended that the positive and negative PV string cables be routed in different pipes to prevent cable damage and short circuits caused by improper operations during construction.